 Why would you EVER sprinkle poison where children run and play, kicking up pesticide laden dust to breathe, track into the house, get on their skin and otherwise absorb into their growing bodies?
 You don’t necessarily have to eat a chemical to experience a significant and negative biological exposure.
 Toxic pesticide powder and granules have no business being sprinkled anywhere near areas where children will be playing!
 Even adults would be well advised to steer clear.

 Unfortunately, our modern society seems obsessed with convenience and quick fixes, rarely taking the time to stop and think about the long term consequences of a given action or activity.

-If the stuff is sold at Home Depot or used on school playgrounds, it must be fine, right?
+If the stuff is sold at Home Depot or used on school playgrounds, it must be safe, right?

 Let’s take a look at the active ingredient of the most popular fire ant killer brands on the market: Hydramethylnon.